-Each student is placed in a class that will best suit her learning needs.
-This class placement is based on her placement test results, information from contributing schools and any further information that is required.
-All classes are challenging, and at Dio students are expected to maximise their learning opportunities.
-Year 9 students find out which class they are in at the start of the school year, and a letter will be emailed to you by the last week of January to confirm your daughter’s programme of learning.
+Each student is placed in a class that best suits their learning needs.
+This class placement is based on the placement test results, information from contributing schools and any required information.
+All classes are challenging, and students are expected to maximise their learning opportunities at Dio.
+Year 9 students find out which class they are in at the start of the school year, and a letter will be emailed to parents/caregivers by the last week of January to confirm your aakonga's programme of learning.

 To provide a programme in which each student is given a broad and sound foundation in order to develop her personal and interpersonal skills, and to assist her in building meaningful relationships with God, with self, with others, with society and with the environment.